 Type in a keyword below or click here to access the full BAC Catalog page.

-Foundation Design B-1 introduces analysis as a basis for architectural design.
-Students engage in separate intensive analyses of a precedent and a site that introduce a variety of rigorous documentary and analytical methods.
-Students arrive at a fundamental understanding of the underlying concepts and principles found in site and precedent.
+This course expects students to further their abilities in design thinking by building a studio practice.
+The semester is a choreographed design simulation with embedded observational and visual research.
+Students are advancing their understanding of fundamental architectural topics such as scale, proportion, human experience, movement and order.
+An effective studio practice is engaged in making, drawing, diagramming and research into precedent.
+A student’s design process is steered toward design development to reach a more resolved building language and grasp of spatial relationships.
 Students will cultivate and set forth a particular attitude about site and precedent, which serves as the basis for a complete design proposal for a functional program on a given site.
-The first night of class will include an important discussion of course goals and rules; therefore, attendance is mandatory.
-Registered students who are absent from the first night of class will lose their place in the studio and will have to look for replacement courses during the add/drop period.
-NAAB Performance Criteria: A.1.
-Communication Skills; A. 2.
-Design Thinking Skills; A. 3.
-Visual Communication Skills; A.4.
-Technical Documentation; A.5.
-Investigative Skills; A. 6.
-Fundamental Design Skills; A. 7.
-Use of Precedents; A. 8.
-Ordering Systems Skills
+The first class will include an important discussion of course goals and rules; therefore, attendance is mandatory.
+Registered students who are absent from the first class will lose their place in the studio and will have to look for replacement courses during the add/drop period.

 |Prerequisites *||SA202 and HT101|